 Analog vs. Synthetic Phonics

 One thing that every TEFL teacher of young learners encounters in phonics.
-There are two main theories for how to teach students phonics: analog and synthetic.
+There are two main theories of how to teach students phonics: analog and synthetic.
 The basic difference is that analog phonics focuses on one or two sounds at a time and focuses on the position of that sound in a word (e.g first letter phonics “a”=apple, “b” = banana).
 Synthetic phonics, on the other hand, is meant to focus on all of the sounds in a word at once.
 Exposure to these sounds over time is meant to lead to a more natural acquisition of the sounds of English.

 Whichever approach you adopt (this will largely be based on the school you work for or the textbook you’re using), it is important to be aware that you are teaching these sounds.
-Likewise, it is important that you be a good model for your students, and listen carefully to their pronunciation.
+Likewise, it is important that you be a good model for your students and listen carefully to their pronunciation.
 Personally, I like to use a little of both models.

 In my opinion, synthetic phonics naturally happens as students are exposed to more and more words and sentences.
 While it may not be the specific focus of an activity, it is still going on.
 That said, having a structured curriculum of phonics using the analog approach, ensures some class time where these specific sounds are the focus.
 It allows the teacher to check students’ pronunciation of these sounds as well as give them extra practice.

-My best practices, in terms of a phonics curriculum, are to first teach initial sounds as the example I gave above.
+My best practices, in terms of a phonics curriculum, are to first teach initial sounds like the example I gave above.
 After that, the students know the alphabet.
 Then I focus on final sounds (“t”= net, “d” = bad).
 The next step is to teach short vowel sounds in the word, then long vowel sounds.
 Finally, blends are taught until a student is fairly confident knowing how to read any word.